 Preservation gets tricky since we need to have our money outlast our lives.
 And with people living well into their 90s, this can be tough.
 Let’s put it another way- if you work for 40 years, from age 25 to 65, you need to save enough to live for another 25-30 years.
 That is incredible.
 If you are spending $100,000 at age 55, you better be making $180,000 and putting the $80,000 into a moderate growth retirement vehicle.

 Preservation also includes proper insurance, asset protection through trusts, pro-active maneuvering and other tools in the toolbox.

 Transfer of wealth is automatic.
 We have yet to see a hearse with a trailer hitch.
 Or, said in a completely more stark way, every life comes with a death sentence.
 How it is executed is partially up to you.
 Did we just ruin your appetite?
 Sorry.

 Transfer of wealth can also be tricky.
-Current Federal estate tax exemption is $11.4 million (2019) per person, and a passed spouse can posthumously port his or her exemption to the surviving spouse.
+Current Federal estate tax exemption is $11.58 million (for the 2020 tax year) per person, and a passed spouse can posthumously port his or her exemption to the surviving spouse.
 Not bad.
-And most people don’t have over $22.8 million (2019) in estate value.
+And most people don’t have over $23.16 million in estate value.
 Rich people problems (now referred to as high net worth… the most over-used and water-downed phrase today).